Increase walking, biking and transit use by one or more of the following means:

 The Bicycle Network Analysis from the national non-profit People for Bikes helps cities assess the degree to which people can comfortably bike to the places they want to go.

-Be recognized as a Bicycle or Walk Friendly Community; report an increase in your city's Bicycle Network Analysis score; require routine installation of infrastructure, such as bike parking, for all new multifamily and non-residential developments; allow property owners to substitute bike parking spaces for required car parking spaces.
+Be recognized as a Walk Friendly, Bicycle Friendly, or Age Friendly Community; report an increase in your city's Bicycle Network Analysis score; conduct an Inclusive Walk Audit in key areas of the community; allow property owners to substitute bike parking spaces for required car parking spaces.
+Report transit-oriented design and travel demand management requirements under BP14.

 Who's doing it